 To summarise, if you are a Spanish tax resident by any of the 3 rules mentioned above, it is essential that you declare your income to the Spanish tax authority, no matter where in the world you were working.

-If you are declaring in the UK under SED (or anywhere else), you must be able to clearly demonstrate the following:
+If you are declaring in the UK (or anywhere else) under the Seafarers Earnings Deduction (SED), you must be able to clearly demonstrate the following:

-·You do not have a partner/spouse or any dependent family members residing in Spain.
+- You do not have a partner or spouse or any dependent family members residing in Spain.

 It is important to remember that the onus is strongly upon yourself as an individual to demonstrate that you are non-resident.

 You will need to keep records of your work and dates in and out of the country.

 If you are able to provide strong and clear evidence of your residency elsewhere, this would also strengthen your case.

 Even if you do not meet the above criteria but are spending an amount of time which could be considered more than temporary working in Spain, you will need to plan for a possible investigation to ensure that you are able to satisfy the authorities should you come into their focus.

 When it comes to your tax affairs, preparation and planning is the only way to keep your peace of mind.

 As shown in the short case study above, by the time you are being investigated it is often too late.